Page not found

 Set the oven to 180C.

-Put the hazelnuts into a small baking pan and roast in the oven for 10 minutes until lightly toasted and fragrant.
+Put the hazelnuts into a small baking pan and put into the oven for 10 minutes until lightly toasted and fragrant.
 Remove and allow to cool, then put into a food processor and process into a medium-fine flour.
 Do not over process or you will end up with nut butter.

 Add the flour to the hazelnuts and pulse mix.
 Cut the cold butter into 1cm cubes and add to the flour and nuts.
 Pulse again until the mixture resembles breadcrumbs.
 With the motor running slowly add the beaten egg and honey until the dough comes together.
 Stop the machine immediately and quickly remove the dough.
 It will be very soft.
 Form into a ball, wrap and put into the fridge for 30 minutes.

 When the pastry has chilled, roll it out carefully on a floured surface until large enough to line the tart tin.
 The pastry is very short, so work quickly and carefully.
 However, if it falls apart just fit the pieces to the tin and press together gently to join.
-Remove any excess pastry from the rim, line with greaseproof paper and fill with baking beans.
+Trim the excess pastry from the rim allowing a little extra for shrinkage, line with greaseproof paper and fill with baking beans.
 Bake blind for 20 minutes.
 Remove the baking beans and greaseproof paper and return to the oven for a further 5 minutes until it looks dry.
 Remove from the oven and allow to cool.

 To make the filling heat the milk and cream in a small pan.
 Grind the cardamom seeds to a fine powder in a mortar and pestle and add to the milk.
 As soon as the milk comes to the boil remove from the heat, add the dates put a lid on the pan and leave to stand until cool.